openstax/oer.exports/readme-docbook.txt

 Now, we can do the most time-consuming parts: generate the XSL-FO file and finally the PDF.

+Aside: You can customize the docbook2fo step by creating a params.txt file in the current directory and having space-separated params which are defined in http://docbook.sourceforge.net/release/xsl/current/doc/fo/index.html

 Run the following script (It will take a while.
 If you want, you can remove all exercises by adding <xsl:template match="c:exercise"/> in xsl/cnxml-cleanup.xsl)
   ./docbook2pdf.sh $COLLECTION_DIR